 Oil Spill Dispersants

-Chemical dispersants are substances applied to floating oil slicks that break the oil into smaller droplets that disperse into the water column.
+Chemical dispersants are substances applied to floating oil slicks that are designed to break the oil into smaller droplets.

-The Council has long endorsed mechanical recovery as the primary tool to clean up an oil spill.
+Because of these concerns, the Council has long endorsed mechanical recovery as the primary tool to clean up an oil spill.
 Unlike dispersant use, mechanical recovery with booms and skimmers removes oil from the water.
 Current state and federal laws and regulations hold that dispersants should be used only if it is clear that mechanical cleanup methods such as booming and skimming won’t work.

 Position on Dispersant Use: